Jan Blokhuijsen: Career

-In 2007, he got his VWO degree at school.
+In 2007, Blokhuijsen got his VWO degree at school.
 After a successful period in skating and inline skating (in which he won several Dutch and European titles at the junior categories and a second place at the world championships in Korea) he decided to focus only on speedskating.
 In February 2008, he won the Dutch Allround Speed Skating Championships junior title at the ice rink of Groningen.
 Later in the same month, he became world champion at the junior world championships speedskating, where he finished in front of his teammates Koen Verweij and Berden de Vries.
 Together with them he also won the world title at the team pursuit.